rsksmart/tokenbridge/bridge/README.md

 ## To Do

-- Prevent federator vote transactions that are not processed, filling storage space
+- Prevent federator vote transactions that are not accepted/processed, filling storage space
 - Federated manager change custodian manager using votes
+- Add tokenFallback to custodian, only to not be rejected as receiver by ERC223/ERC677 tokens